John Eardley Inglis

-Major General Sir John Eardley Wilmot Inglis (15 November 1814 – 27 September 1862) was a British Army officer, best known for his role in protecting the British compound for 87 days in the siege of Lucknow.
+Major-General Sir John Eardley Wilmot Inglis (15 November 1814 – 27 September 1862) was a British Army officer, best known for his role in protecting the British compound for 87 days in the siege of Lucknow.

 Military career

 In 1833 he joined the 32nd (Cornwall) Regiment of Foot, in which all his regimental service was passed.
-In 1837 he saw active service in Canada in the Lower Canada Rebellion, including the actions at St. Denis and St. Eustache.
+In 1837 he saw active service in Canada in the Lower Canada Rebellion, including the actions at Saint-Denis and Saint-Eustache.

 During the Second Anglo-Sikh War, in 1848 to 1849 in the Punjab, he was in command at the Siege of Multan and at the Battle of Gujrat.

 In 1857, on the outbreak of the Indian Mutiny, he was in command of his regiment at Lucknow.
 Sir Henry Lawrence being mortally wounded during the siege of the residency, Inglis took command of the garrison, and maintained a successful defence for 87 days against an overwhelming force.
 He was promoted to major-general and made K.C.B.

 After further active service in India, he was, in 1860, given command of the British troops in the Ionian Islands.
 In 1860 he was given the colonelcy of his regiment, now the 32nd (Cornwall) Regiment of Foot (Light Infantry), a position he held until his death.

 He died at Homburg on 27 September 1862, aged 47 and was buried in the crypt of Saint Paul's Cathedral, London.